GMR Airports Infrastructure Targets 400 Million+ Passenger Capacity by 2030

 Outlook

 GMR Airports Limited's quarterly results reflect a strong recovery in the aviation sector and the company's strategic initiatives.
-The significant improvement in financial performance, particularly the shift to profitability, indicates a positive trajectory for the company.
+The significant improvement in financial performance, particularly the substantial reduction in net loss and strong revenue growth, indicates a positive trajectory for the company.

 The expansion of duty-free operations and the new cargo concession at Delhi Airport are expected to drive further growth in non-aeronautical revenues.
 Additionally, the company's focus on infrastructure upgrades and operational efficiency should help maintain its competitive edge in the rapidly growing Indian aviation market.